 - It’s not necessary to boil the water.
 The microorganisms that cause fermentation don’t come from the water; they are transported to the feeder on hummingbird bills.

 Some additional hummingbird ideas:

-- The hummingbird feeder in the photo above looks to be an advanced version of the glass bottle method I described.
+The hummingbird feeder in the photo above looks like an advanced version of the glass bottle method I described.
 You could decorate and embellish any of these projects in countless ways, and they would make great gifts too!

 Photo Credit: revgriddler on Flickr